LuckyGold7/60-anniversary/CONTRIBUTING.md

 ## Rules

-1. When contributing, you are only allowed to create, accept or reject pull request.

-2. Please use your common-sense when contributing to this repository.
+1. Please use your common-sense when contributing to this repository.

-3. You are strictly prohibitied from releasing updates, packages.
+2. You are strictly prohibitied from releasing updates, packages.

-4. If you would like @CodeAsherPlayz to use your file in the next update, please download the latest version of this project.
-After that, email feedback.asherplayz@gmail.com.

-5. Please take the rules strictly as rule-breakers will be dealt with promptly.
+3. Please take the rules strictly as rule-breakers will be dealt with promptly.

 ## How to get contributing permission?

-1. If you would like to contribute to this project, please email business.asherplayz@gmail.com.

-2. In at most 3 working days, you should have received your contributor role.
+1. We are not giving out Contributing Permissions to anyone outside of the organisation.

 ## Rule-Breaking